petjofi/krivoshiev.com/README.md

 One of my earliest memories is when my grandfather brought me to a small room in the Building he worked.
 There i saw Pravetz 8 for the first time.
 It was our "nations pride" product, copy of the legendary Apple-I and II.
 Back then it was not easy to get access to such an amazing thing.
 So when i had the possibility to go to the High School of Mathematics i did not hesitate.
-It was a kind of an experimental class for the youngest and we had a lot of fun with the earliest computers and robots.
+I was in an experimental class for the youngest and we had a lot of fun with one of the earliest computers and robots.

-I still can not explain why my father decided to bye me a personal computer couple of years later.
+I still can not explain why couple of years later my father decided to bye me a personal computer.
 It was such an expensive thing.
 Bulgaria was entering democracy and the crisis was widespread.
-My 286XT costed a fortune.
-More then a normal car.
+My 286XT costed a fortune - more then a normal car.
-But that way i had the miracle at home and next to playing games i was getting familiar with Basic, Pascal and even Delphi.
+But that way i had the miracle right at home and next to playing games i was getting familiar with Basic, Pascal and even Delphi.

-The next couple of years were quite busy at school.
+The next couple of years were quite busy.
 I entered the german language school and finished with average.
 Languages were not my strong side.
 Years later I will be very thankful to my german teachers for there patience.
 Now, after fifteen years in Germany I am proud to speak an excellent german and I love it.
-At the end I was involved more with developing an alternative to the civil education then with my german lessons.
+At the end I was more involved with developing an alternative to the civil education then with my german lessons.

 After finishing high school I went to the Plovdiv University with major Engineering Physics.
 But then a surprising